taogen-docs/resources-of-learning/directions/java-resources.md

 - Cloud Native Spring in Action: with Spring Boot and Kubernetes (2022) by Thomas Vitale
 - Microservices with Spring Boot 3 and Spring Cloud: Build resilient and scalable microservices using Spring Cloud, Istio, and Kubernetes (3rd, 2023) by Magnus Larsson
+- Microservices with Spring Boot and Spring Cloud: Build resilient and scalable microservices using Spring Cloud, Istio, and Kubernetes (2nd, 2021) by Magnus Larsson
+- Java Microservices and Containers in the Cloud: With Spring Boot, Kafka, PostgreSQL, Kubernetes, Helm, Terraform and AWS EKS (2024) by Binildas A. Christudas
+- Hands-On Microservices with Spring Boot and Spring Cloud: Build and deploy Java microservices using Spring Cloud, Istio, and Kubernetes (2019) by Magnus Larsson
+- Modernizing Enterprise Java: A Concise Cloud Native Guide for Developers (2021) by Markus Eisele, Natale Vinto (Publisher: O'Reilly)

 Courses